Agriculture & Rural Development

 73014, 73036, 73040, 73043, 73078, 73099, 73646, 73654, 73658, 73659, 73663, 73667, 73724, 73734, 73742, 73744, 73750, 73755, 73756, 73762, 73763, 73764, 73772, 73801, 73835, 73838, 73840, 73841, 73852, 73853, 73857, 73859

 A native of western Oklahoma, Representative Mike Sanders has dedicated his career to public service.
 He began working on campaigns at the age of 9 and after making a strong impression on the George W. Bush Campaign, he earned a position at the White House.
-As Director of Interns, Mike managed over 1,000 interns and put policies and procedures in place that returned the program to a position of prominence.
+As Director of Interns, Mike managed over 1,000 interns and put policies and procedures in place that returned The White House Intern program back to prominence.

 In addition to being an active member of the Kingfisher County Farm Bureau, Mike’s community involvement includes the Knights of Columbus #3113, Kingfisher Elks Lodge, Kingfisher Rotary Club and the National Rifle Association.
 He is also a lifetime member of the American Council of Young Political Leaders and has served in many leadership positions with the Kingfisher County Republican Party, serving as Chairman from 1999-2001.

 Mike graduated from Kingfisher High School in 1993 and from Oklahoma Christian University in 1997 with a degree in History and Pre-Law.
 While in Washington, D.C., Mike attended Georgetown University to work on his Master’s in Government.
-He currently works for his family’s business, Sanders Funeral Service.
 Mike is married to Nellie Tayloe Sanders, and they live in Kingfisher with their sons, Davis Lee Sanders and Walker Tayloe Sanders.